 Role

-Dr Ania Atkinson is a research active Senior Lecturer in Education Studies and SEND at the Nottingham Institute of Education at Nottingham Trent University.
+Dr Ania Atkinson is a Senior Lecturer and Researcher in Education Studies and SEND at the Nottingham Institute of Education at Nottingham Trent University.
 Ania is also the Course Leader for the BA (Hons) Education Studies, and is the lead for the SEND Special Interest Group.

 Career overview

-Ania has over 20 years’ experience teaching, teacher training, and lecturing in education and inclusion; this includes working in secondary schools as an English specialist, Head of Inclusive Education and SENCo.
-She has also been involved in the development and training of new teachers and was responsible in leading and developing initial teacher training in SEND and EAL for a large school centred initial teacher training organisation.
-During her time at NTU she has had the opportunity to lecture on a wide range of programmes which include: The MA in Education, The FdA in Education, the BA Education Policy and Practice, The SENCo Award, The BA SENDI and the BA Education Studies.
-Ania is the module leader for a number of inclusion based modules such as: SEND, Education for All, and Inclusive Theories and Practices.
-Ania leads the SEND special interest group.
+I have over 20 years’ experience teaching, teacher training, and lecturing in education and inclusion which include time spent at an international university in Thailand as a BA programme leader; and working in secondary schools as Head of Inclusive Education, Head of EAL and SENCo.
+I have also been involved in the development and training of new teachers and was responsible in leading and developing initial teacher training in SEND and EAL for a large school centred initial teacher training organisation.

 Research areas